glasnt/devrel-demos/app-dev/jamstack-frameworks-cloudrun/jbake/README.md

-For java applications, you have specify what you want the web process to run using a `Procfile`.
+For java applications, you can specify what you want the web process to run using a `Procfile`.

 * Create a new file called `Procfile` with the following contents: